DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
-Through the non-optional arguments `--from-commit-hash` and `--from-version` the commit messages from the current working directory are parsed against the Conventional Commits v1.0.0 specification.
+Through the non-optional arguments `--from-commit-hash` and `--from-version` the commit messages are parsed against the Conventional Commits v1.0.0 specification.
 The Conventional Commits types of the commit messages are used to increment the Semantic Versioning provided via `--from-version` and is printed to standard out.

+conventional_commits_next_version finds and open an existing repository, respecting git environment variables.
+With $GIT_DIR unset, this will search for a repository starting in the current directory.

 The optional `--current-version` Semantic Versioning argument can be provided.